sofiallende/sofiallende.github.io/_pages/publications.md

 # In preparation

-- Characterizing mixing-length growth and melt rates at the ice-ocean interface
-- Summer and winter deepening of the mixed layer in pan-Arctic seas
+- - Effects of Stratification on Melting at the Ice–Ocean Interface